clulab/conceptdiscovery/README.md

 # conceptdiscovery

-We provide the concept discovery API here to help people to extract and rank the concepts in documents.
-The documents are ranked using an extension of
+This repository contains code to identify salient concepts in a text corpus.
+This code is part of the World Modeler's Ontology in a Day (OIAD) pipeline.

-TextRank, an algorithm inspired by PageRank that treats text as a graph and applies a graph-based ranking algorithm to surface keywords or phrases.
+At a high level, this software uses the [TextRank algorithm](https://aclanthology.org/W04-3252.pdf) to rank noun phrases rather than sentences, as the original algorithm did.
+More specifically, the algorithm constructs a graph where concepts, i.e., noun phrases, are nodes, and edges indicate TODO ZHENG.
+Then, the TextRank algorithm is used to generate PageRank scores for all nodes in the graph.
+The top nodes with the highest scores are returned by the algorithm.

-An example usage is given below:
+The API follows the following steps.

-First you need to prepare a sequence of input sentences with sentence score, this score will later be used for filtering the sentences:
+First you need to prepare a sequence of input sentences, with each sentence associated with a score, where TODO ZHENG: WHAT DO THESE SCORES MEAN AND WHERE DO THEY COME FROM?.
+This score is used for filtering out less important sentences:
 ```
 val texts = Seq(
     Seq(
       ("Food security is a measure of the availability of food and individuals' ability to access it.", 0.4),
       ))
 ```
-Then convert texts to CDR documents:
+Then convert texts to the World Modelers CDR document format:
 ```
   val documents = for ((sentencesWithScores, i) <- texts.zipWithIndex) yield {
     var end = 0